Cuates/centosinstall/system/xrdp/README.md

       * Xrdp uses startwm.sh file to launch the X session.
 If you want to use another X Window desktop, edit this file.
 * Configure Firewall
   * By default, Xrdp listens on port 3389 on all interfaces
+  * To allow traffic to port 3389 from anywhere use the commands below.
+Allowing access from anywhere is highly discouraged for security reasons.
+    * `sudo firewall-cmd --get-services`
+    * `sudo firewall-cmd --zone=public --permanent --add-port=3389/tcp`
+    * `sudo firewall-cmd --reload`
+    * `sudo firewall-cmd --list-ports`
+    * `sudo firewall-cmd --list-all`
   * Typically you would want to allow access to the Xrdp server only from a specific IP address or IP range.
-For example, to allow connections only from the 192.168.1.0/24 range, enter the following command
+For example, to allow connections only from the 192.168.1.0/24 range, enter the following command **OPTIONAL**
     * `sudo firewall-cmd --get-services`
     * `sudo firewall-cmd --new-zone=xrdp --permanent`
     * `sudo firewall-cmd --zone=xrdp --add-port=3389/tcp --permanent`
     * `sudo firewall-cmd --zone=xrdp --add-source=192.168.1.0/24 --permanent`
-    * `sudo firewall-cmd --reload`
-    * `sudo firewall-cmd --list-ports`
-    * `sudo firewall-cmd --list-all`
-  * To allow traffic to port 3389 from anywhere use the commands below.
-Allowing access from anywhere is highly discouraged for security reasons.
-    * `sudo firewall-cmd --get-services`
-    * `sudo firewall-cmd --zone=public --permanent --add-port=3389/tcp`
     * `sudo firewall-cmd --reload`
     * `sudo firewall-cmd --list-ports`
     * `sudo firewall-cmd --list-all`